 A number of traditions enhance the atmosphere of the Derby.
 It is customary to sip mint juleps (an iced drink consisting of bourbon, mint and sugar).
 A popular dish enjoyed by race-goers is burgoo, a stew of beef, chicken, pork and vegetables.

 The expensive box seats, known as 'Millionaires' Row', are frequented by the rich and famous.
-The English royal family are frequent visitors; the Queen and Prince Philip last attended in 2007.
 In full Derby tradition, women dress up and wear elaborate hats.